MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-03-process-data.md

 >[!IMPORTANT]
 >Role assignment creation could take a minute to apply in Azure.
 It is recommended to wait a moment before running the next command in this article.

-## 3. Create directory for Azure Data Lake
+## 4. Create container and directory for Azure Data Lake

 A container act as a file system directory to organize data files in an Azure Data Lake Store.
 Containers can store an unlimited amount of blobs, and a storage account can have an unlimited number of containers.